Reem-Khalil/Project-CPCS241/README.md

 The main parts in this project are:
-ANALYSIS, DB DEISGN and IMPLEMENTATION.
+ANALYSIS, DB DEISGN, IMPLEMENTATION and APPENDIX.

 The APPENDIX contain all SQL source codes of this project.